When is the Albanese morphism an algebraic fiber space in positive characteristic?: Minimal surfaces with -split Albanese morphism

 \subsection{The case $b_1(X)=2$ and $\kappa(X)=0$}

-In this case, by Bombieri and Mumford's classification of minimal surfaces with Kodaira dimension zero \cite{BM2}, we see that $X$ is a hyperelliptic or quasi-hyperelliptic surface.
-If $a$ is locally $F$-split, then $a$ has normal geometric generic fiber as shown by Proposition \ref{prop:fiber}, and hence $X$ is hyperelliptic.
-In particular, there exist two elliptic curves $E_0$ and $E_1$ such that $X\cong E_1\times E_0/B$, where $B$ is a finite subgroupscheme of $E_1$ \cite[Theorem 4]{BM2}.
-Furthermore, every closed fiber of $a$ is isomorphic to $E_0$, and $A\cong E_1/B$. \begin{prop} The followings are equivalent: \begin{itemize} \item[(1)] $a$ is $F$-split. \item[(2)] $a$ is locally $F$-split. \item[(3)] $E_0$ is ordinary. \end{itemize} \end{prop} \begin{proof} (1)$\Rightarrow$(2) is obvious.
-If $a$ is locally $F$-split, then the general fibers are $F$-split by Proposition \ref{prop:fiber}, and hence $E_0$ is $F$-split.
-Thus (2)$\Rightarrow$(3) holds.
+In this case, according to Bombieri and Mumford's classification of minimal surfaces with Kodaira dimension zero \cite{BM2}, we find that $X$ is a hyperelliptic or quasi-hyperelliptic surface.
+If $a$ is locally $F$-split, then Proposition~\ref{prop:fiber} shows that $a$ has normal geometric generic fiber, so $X$ is hyperelliptic.
+Hence, $X$ can be obtained as the quotient of the product $E_0\times E_1$ of two elliptic curves $E_0$ and $E_1$ by an action of a finite group $B$ \cite[Theorem 4]{BM2}.
+Then, $A\cong E_1/B$ and every closed fiber of $a$ is isomorphic to $E_0$. \begin{prop} The followings are equivalent: \begin{itemize} \item[$(1)$] $a$ is $F$-split; \item[$(2)$] $a$ is locally $F$-split; \item[$(3)$] $E_0$ is ordinary. \end{itemize} \end{prop} \begin{proof} The implication (1)$\Rightarrow$(2) is obvious.
+If $a$ is locally $F$-split, Proposition~\ref{prop:fiber} says that the general fiber is $F$-split, so $E_0$ is $F$-split, which shows (2)$\Rightarrow$(3).
 We prove (3)$\Rightarrow$(1).
 Assume that $E_0$ is $F$-split.
-Since $a$ is flat and every fiber has the trivial canonical bundle, $K_X\sim a^*C$ for a Cartier divisor $C$ on $A$.
-Then by Theorem \ref{thm:cbf} (ii), we obtain an effective $\Q$-divisor $\Delta_A$ on $A$ such that $C\sim_{\Z_{(p)}} K_A+\Delta_A\sim \Delta_A$.
-Since $K_X\sim_{\Q}0$, we have $\Delta_A=0$, and hence $a$ is $F$-split as shown by Theorem \ref{thm:cbf} (ii)-(3).
-This is our claim. \end{proof}
+Since $a$ is flat and every fiber has trivial canonical bundle, $K_X\sim a^*C$ for a Cartier divisor $C$ on $A$.
+We see from the assumption that $C\sim_{\mathbb{Q}}0$.
+Theorem~\ref{thm:cbf}~(ii)-(3) then tells us that $a$ is $F$-split, which is our claim. \end{proof}